Kaikea at Hoopili

 CURRENT MLS: 9 of 20 listings list CONCRE in construction_materials, but none of the public remarks reference 'concrete', 'reinforced concrete' or similar.
 There is no historical confidence or user verification and evidence appears to be agent checkbox data without supporting remarks, so concrete construction is not validated by remarks.

-Double-wall construction appears to be a building-level feature for Kaikea at Ho'opili.
-Historical MLS data is strong at 17 of 20 listings, and nothing in the current public remarks suggests a change or correction.
-The repeated, consistent listing pattern makes this high confidence.
+Double-wall construction appears to be a building-level characteristic for Kaikea at Ho'opili.
+Current MLS data is very consistent at 18 of 20 listings, and the remarks do not conflict with that established feature.

 No analysis available